-Our first activity involved a 40-feet rappel descent inside the Yaxmuul cenote.
+One of the highlights of my Mexico road trip was a 40-feet rappel descent inside the Yaxmuul cenote, one of the best cenotes in Tulum.
 The descent felt very secure thanks to the double line arrangement although it was a little slow for my liking.
 But if the rappel was not enough to kick my adrenaline pump, ending it in the cool water of the pitch black cave definitely gave it a kick.

 Zip-lining through the Jungle

 Amidst the darkness, we swam out of the cave and emerged from the crystal clear water before strapping on a different set of harness at the zip-line track.
 We swooshed by the lush jungle through several zip-lines, one more exciting than the previous, while taking in views of the green canopy.
 The last zip-line actually ended inside a cave and right into the water, ending our zip-lining experience with a big splash.

 It was time to get wet: we took off our harnesses and strapped on our snorkeling gear to enter the Nohoch Nah Chiich cavern, part of the Sac-Actun cenote system.
 This is the world’s second longest surveyed underwater cave system and it spans for 133.8 miles.

 We swam inside the impressive semi-sunken cave as our guide beamed an underwater torchlight through the bottom revealing a myriad of rock formations and passages under the crystal clear water.
 The feeling of floating mid-air was surreal and I only wished I could get rid of my life-vest and dive into the darkness for a better look.

 A Bumpy Ride